-Despite long histories of legal services protecopened up, one notable exception is legal tionism in the EU and Japan, those regions are international and local firms.
-To gain access to services.
-Lawyers facilitating cross-border now largely liberalised.
-By contrast, most coundeals have not been subject to the same level tries in Asia Pacific still bar foreign lawyers from nered with Jingtian & Gongcheng by basing joint operation between an international and practising local law.
-In mainland China, foreign lawyers are not permitted to work with Chinese law, and local lawyers cannot work for internaservices consultant, predicts Asia Pacific will tional firms.
-Foreign firms face discriminatory become the world's second largest regional legal tax treatment and limitations on opening offices.
-They are also restricted in their meet-
+Despite long histories of legal services protectionism in the EU and Japan, those regions are now largely liberalised.
+By contrast, most countries in Asia Pacific still bar foreign lawyers from practising local law.
+In mainland China, foreign lawyers are not permitted to work with Chinese law, and local lawyers cannot work for international firms.
+Foreign firms face discriminatory tax treatment and limitations on opening offices.
+They are also restricted in their meetings with Chinese government agencies.

-Among the 10 members of the Association of Southeast Asian Nations, various degrees of protectionism persist despite the recent crea-There will be much demand for lawyers to tion of the Asean Economic Community, which preside over international deals, mergers and seeks to promote the freer flow of goods, serv-firms. regulations are imposed in Indonesia, Malaysia range of factors - key among One of the chief problems for overseas law and the Philippines.
-While Myanmar, Laos and but also thanks to the strategic interests of elite them reductions in trade barriers firms is gaining a presence in multiple, lucrative Cambodia have unregulated legal markets, this Chinese law firms.
-"Some of the leading firms
+Among the 10 members of the Association of Southeast Asian Nations, various degrees of protectionism persist despite the recent creation of the Asean Economic Community, which seeks to promote the freer flow of goods, services, capital and labour.
+Particularly stringent regulations are imposed in Indonesia, Malaysia and the Philippines.
+While Myanmar, Laos and Cambodia have unregulated legal markets, this is not expected to last for long.